Jeffrey Epstein: Palm Beach residence gallery

+Manhattan residence gallery

+Offices

 Epstein rented offices for his business dealings in the Villard House at 457 Madison Avenue.
 Steven Hoffenberg originally set up the offices for Epstein in 1987 when he was consulting for Tower Financial.
 Epstein used these offices until at least 2003.
-Around this time, Michael Wolff saw the financier in his office, which in the past were the offices of Random House.
-Wolff noted that Epstein's offices were a strange place which did not have a corporate feel at all.
+Around this time, Wolff saw the financier in his office, which in the past were the offices of Random House.
+Wolff noted that Epstein's offices were a strange place which did not have a corporate feel.
 Wolff stated that the offices were "almost European.
 It's old—old-fashioned, unrehabbed in its way."
 Wolff continued that "the trading floor is filled with guys in yarmulkes.
 Who they are, I have no idea.
 They're like a throwback, a bunch of guys from the fifties.
 So here is Jeffrey in this incredibly beautiful office, with pieces of art and a view of the courtyard, and he seems like the most relaxed guy in the world.
 You want to say 'What's going on here?' and he gives you that Cheshire smile."

 Epstein rented multiple apartment units for his employees, models, and guests since the 1990s at 301 East 66th Street.
-The majority of the apartment complex at this address is owned by Ossa properties, which is owned by Jeffrey Epstein's brother, Mark, who purchased the complex in the early 1990s from Wexner.
-Over the years Epstein has housed different friends at 11 East 71st Street, including his ex-girlfriend Eva Andersson, who is now married to his hedge-fund friend Glenn Dubin, MC2 Models founder Jean-Luc Brunel, and on occasions former Israeli Prime Minister Ehud Barak.
+Most of the apartment complex at this address is owned by Ossa properties, which is owned by Jeffrey Epstein's brother, Mark, who purchased the complex in the early 1990s from Wexner.

+Over the years Epstein housed friends at 11 East 71st Street, including ex-girlfriend Eva Andersson, now married to his hedge-fund friend Glenn Dubin, and former Israeli prime minister Ehud Barak.
 He has housed some of his workers, including his pilot, housekeeper and office work staff, in the apartment complex.
-Epstein has also housed underage girls, who Brunel scouted for his MC2 modeling agency.
-On August 6, 2012, a model and party promoter associated with MC2, Pedro Gaspar, who lived above another of the modeling agency's locations in Manhattan, died of what some consider to be a suspicious drug overdose.
+Epstein has housed underage girls.
+On August 6, 2012, a model and party promoter, who lived above another of the modeling agency's locations in Manhattan, died of what some consider to be a suspicious drug overdose.